-The principal activity is the manufacture and sale of detectors and semiconductor materials.
-Revenue is defined as the gross inflow of economic benefits for a given period arising in the (ordinary) course of the business and resulting in an increase in equity, other than an increase in equity resulting from shareholder contributions.
+The Company's principal activity is the manufacture and sale of detectors and semiconductor materials.
+Revenue is defined as the gross inflow of economic benefits for a given period arising in the (ordinary) course of the Company's business and resulting in an increase in equity, other than an increase in equity resulting from shareholder contributions.

-Revenue is recognised in accordance with IFRS 15.
+The Company recognises revenue in accordance with IFRS 15.